IMI1 project dissemination

 We have also started building a catalogue of accessible tools generated by our projects.
 Send us a link to the research resource/tool you would like to make available to the research community together with a very short description.
 Please also indicate the access conditions to the resource and we will publish it on the IMI website.

 Dissemination advice and resources from the European Commission

 CORDIS is the European Commission's primary portal for promoting results of EU-funded research projects, and it does so through:

-- publication of project information submitted through the Participant Portal: project factsheet, public deliverables, publishable report summaries;
+- publication of project information submitted through the Funding & Tenders Portal: project factsheet, public deliverables, publishable report summaries;

 - communication support: CORDIS Wire, News, Research EU magazines;

 IMI will actively work to raise your visibility within the European institutions by proposing your project for relevant EU events, reports, articles and briefings.

 Compulsory elements in all IMI project communications and dissemination

 As set out in the Grant Agreements for both IMI1 and IMI2, all communication and dissemination activities and products on IMI projects (articles, project websites, presentations, posters, flyers, press releases, social media, videos etc.) must include all of the following elements:

 - A formal acknowledgement of IMI’s support